Based on requirements, always pick the right tool for the job. — DrewMarsh

-Doubly linked is a data structure which each node contain data and two links.
-One link point to previous node and another link point to next node.
-The developer can use doubly linked list in the following uses cases.
+Doubly linked is a data structure in which each node contains data and two links.
+One link point to the previous node and another link point to the next node.
+The developer can use a doubly linked list in the following uses cases.

-- Easier to delete the node from doubly linked list.
+- Easier to delete the node from the doubly linked list.

-- Can be iterated in reverse order without recursion implementation.
+- It can be iterated in reverse order without recursion implementation.